-If you receive a Check your connection, All fixed, Error code is 0x80072EFD, message on your Windows 10, while trying to open the Windows Store or downloading or updating a Windows Store app, these this posts offers suggestions on things you may want to try.
+If you receive a Check your connection, All fixed, Error code is 0x80072EFD, message on your Windows 11/10, while trying to run Windows Update or open the Microsoft Store or download or update a Windows Store app, then this posts offers suggestions on things you may want to try.

-Before you begin please create a system restore point first, so that you can restore your computer back to this point, should things not go the way you want them to.
+Before you begin, please create a system restore point first so that you can restore your computer to this point, should things not go the way you want them to.

 Check your connection, Error code 0x80072EFD

 0x80072EFD -2147012867 ERROR_WINHTTP_CANNOT_CONNECT or ERROR_INTERNET_CANNOT_CONNECT The attempt to connect to the server failed.
 Internet cannot connect.